Changes to our services due to Coronavirus (COVID-19)

 Our school-based immunisation programme includes:

-- Diphtheria, Tetanus & Polio booster (Td/IPV) and Meningitis ACWY booster injections: Two vaccinations offered to all pupils in Year 9, usually delivered in the spring term
+- Diphtheria, Tetanus & Polio booster (Td/IPV) and Meningitis ACWY booster injections: Two vaccinations offered to all pupils in Year 9.
+The Td/IPV is a booster and every child should have already received 4 doses of this vaccine (please check with your GP practice if you are unsure).

 All state maintained, academy and free schools and most independent schools are included in the programme, including special schools and pupil referral units.
 For children who are home educated or have missed their dose at school, community clinics are provided across Berkshire.
 If your child has missed their routine school immunisations, please contact the team as they can be provide these immunisations up until young people finish full time education.